y-jar/y-jar/README.md

 - flexing things i am a complete novice on. #idiocy

-I love naming Schemes with anything associated around Jars, Pots, Ceramics.
+I love naming Schemes with anything associated around Jars, Pots, Ceramics, threads, looms, and all the things in between!